seebe/rzg_stuff/initramfs/README.md

     $ cd buildroot-2024.02.6

 Create a file .config

     $ touch .config

-Open .config in a text editro
+Open .config in a text editor

     $ gedit .config

 Copy/Paste the following: